-As you have sent me into the world, so I have sent them into the world.
+18 As you have sent me into the world, so I have sent them into the world, 3

 Jesus was sent from heaven to a particular place on earth, the land of Israel with a particular focus on the city of Jerusalem.
-From there he sent the apostles throughout the Roman Empire and then eventually throughout the world so that as he prayed in verse 20, he would anticipate our being gathered at St. Peter's on this day:
+From there he sent the apostles throughout the Roman Empire and then eventually throughout the world so that as he prayed in verse 20, he would anticipate our being gathered here at St. Peter's on this day:

-I ask not only on behalf of these, but also on behalf of those who will believe in me through their word that they may all be one.
-As you, Father, are in me and I am in you, may they also be in us, so that the world may believe that you have sent me.
+I ask not only on behalf of these, but also on behalf of those who will believe in me through their word4

 Do you see the progression?
 Jesus, the Word was sent into the world and the original apostles believed his words.
 The apostles were sent into the world and we believe in Jesus because of their word.
-Now listen to the association between the verb "sent" and the adjective "one" in the verses that follow.
+Now listen please to the association between the verb sent and the adjective "one" in the verses that follow.
 I am going to read the verses in succession: